 How to Avoid Scams and Keep More of Your Money

-Download my guide for buying and selling online (featured on this episode):
+Download my guide for buying and selling online:

 But, you guys, these things happen all the time!
 And while I certainly don’t want to tell a national audience how much pizza I ate last night, I will tell you this: MILLIONS of people are falling for seemingly obvious scams.